oneapi-src/oneDNN/tests/benchdnn/doc/driver_matmul.md

             (will be deprecated soon.
 See `--runtime_dims_masks`).
  - `--runtime_k=BOOL` -- specify whether `k` dimension is a run-time parameter (will be deprecated soon.
 See `--runtime_dims_masks`).
- - `--attr-oscale="STRING"` -- output scale primitive attribute.
+ - `--attr-oscale=STRING` -- output scale primitive attribute.
 No oscale is set by default.
 Refer to [attributes](knobs_attr.md) for details.
- - `--attr-zero-points="STRING"` -- zero points primitive attribute.
+ - `--attr-zero-points=STRING` -- zero points primitive attribute.
 No zero
             points are set by default.
 Refer to [attributes](knobs_attr.md) for details.
- - `--attr-post-ops="STRING"` -- post operation primitive attribute.
+ - `--attr-post-ops=STRING` -- post operation primitive attribute.
 No post
             operations are set by default.
 Refer to [attributes](knobs_attr.md) for details.
  - `--bia_dt={undef [default], f32, s32, s8, u8}` -- bias data type.